irods/irods_docs/docs/plugins/composable_resources.md

 When auto-replication is turned off, it may be necessary to replicate on demand.
 For this scenario, there is a microservice named `msisync_to_archive()` which will sync (replicate) a data object from the child cache to the child archive of a compound resource.
 This creates a new replica within iRODS of the synchronized data object.

-Getting files from the compound resource will behave in a similar way as iRODS 3.x.
 By default, the replica from the cache resource will always be returned.
 If the cache resource does not have a copy, then a replica is created on the cache resource before being returned.

 This compound resource staging policy can be controlled with the policy key-value pair whose keyword is "compound_resource_cache_refresh_policy" and whose values are either "when_necessary" (default), or "always".